piqnt/fastcontext/README.md

 ### How it works?

-The renderer itself is OpenGL ES2 command streams and the code is written in C++.
+The renderer itself is OpenGL ES 2.0 command streams and the code is written in C++.
 The advantage of C++ is both portability and control of memory management.

 Your JS code runs in the browser thread, while most of the work FastContext does is in the Android UI thread.
 A tight stream of rendering commands is sent from JS to UI thread.